Mill1995/Mill1995/README.md

 ### About me 💯

-- 🔭 I'm currently working as a Senior Frontend Engineer at [Vabble](https://www.vabble.com/) focusing on Web3 development.
+- 🔭 I'm currently working as a Software Engineer at [Blockscape](https://blockscape.network/).
-- 🔧 My expertise lies in smart contract security, EVM-based blockchain development, and auditing of Solidity contracts.
+- 🔧 My expertise lies in Fullstack development, smart contract security, EVM-based blockchain development, and auditing of Solidity contracts.
 - 🎓 I am continuously expanding my knowledge in smart contract development, security, and the EVM.
 - ❤️ I am passionate about learning new things and blockchain security.
 - 📫 How to reach me: [yannickBusinessMail@protonmail.com](mailto:yannickBusinessMail@protonmail.com).